All Episodes

 It may be a health hazard.

-Heart attacks and other cardiac emergencies doubled in Munich when that nation's soccer team played in World Cup matches according to a news study.
+Heart attacks and other cardiac emergencies doubled in Munich when that nation's soccer team played in World Cup matches, according to a new study.

-While history suggests European soccer fans to get a bit more worked up than the average American football Fan doctors think there are some valid warnings to be shared.
+While history suggests European soccer fans get a bit more worked up than the average American football fan, doctors think there are some valid warnings to be shared.

-Phony story that the nags put out that wife beating triples on a Super Bowl because angry husbands and her team loses or screw up, take it out on a wife.
+Have a phony story that the nags put out that wife beating triples on the Super Bowl because angry husbands and her team loses or screw up, take it out on a wife.

 Turned out to be totally bogus.